 The store administrator can save all the above-mentioned expense details for each product page (when viewing it in the editor).
 Using it all, the plugin will calculate the total expense related to the product, i.e. the total purchase price of a product for your shop.

 You can also select the Profit Percentage Type, as markup or margin.

 As per your choice, the plugin will calculate the margin or markup for each product.

 - Markup = 100 * Profit / Purchase Price

-How to add more (Custom) Price Fields to Add Cost of Goods for Products in WooCommerce? #
+How to Add Custom Price Fields to Add the Cost of Goods for Products? #

 The custom price fields section lets sellers add multiple custom price fields to their product (edit) pages.
 You can add more pricing (expense on goods) details to your shop through it.

 To get started, select the Total Custom Price Fields (in digits) and click on the Save Changes button.
 This action will add as many extra price fields in your shops as you’ve specified above.

 For each of the pricing fields, you need to provide the title (label for the field), cost type (fixed or percent, and a default value (optional).